loongOpen/Unity-RL-Playground/README.md

 - **Community-Driven Growth‌**: We welcome global developers to join our community, collaborate on advancing the platform, and share technical expertise.

 Unity RL Playground is committed to becoming an open platform for embodied intelligence, accelerating innovation in robotics technology.
 Whether you are an academic researcher, developer, or enthusiast, you will find tailored tools and resources here to empower your work.

+# Installation of Unity and ML-Agents
+1. Install Unity
+Download and install the latest version of the Unity Editor.
+It is recommended to choose the LTS (Long-Term Support) version to ensure stability.
+2. Configure ML-Agents
+2.1 Create a Virtual Environment
+Install Anaconda
+If Anaconda is not already installed, visit the Anaconda official website to download and install it.
+Create a Virtual Environment
+Open the Anaconda Prompt and run the following command to create a virtual environment named "Unity" with Python 3.10: